Video-S/LinearAlgebraExprAndEvalParser/README.md

 ## Description
 Simple linear algebra recursive-descent interpreter for C#.
 Will be used in another simple 2D vector math visualizer.

 Tokenizer deals with lexicon.
 Parser deals with syntax.
 Structs and expressions handle the representation and evaluation.
-LangConfig allows the language to be configuered (—and to be broken!)
+LangConfig allows the language to be configured (—and to be broken!)

 There are two types of values in the language:
 * A `Vec2` with syntax `[ x, y ]` where `x` and `y` are a `Number`,